zilliztech/codelabs/codelabs/get-started-with-vector-db-4/index.md

 In this tutorial, we took a look at vector similarity search, along with some common vector search algorithms and distance metrics.
 Here are some key takeaways:

 - Embedding vectors are powerful representations, both in terms of distance between the vectors and in terms of vector arithmetic.
 By applying a liberal quantity of vector algebra to embeddings, we can perform scalable semantic analysis using just basic mathematical operators.
-- There are a wide variety of approximate nearest neighbor search algorithms and/or index types to choose from.
+- There are a wide variety of nearest neighbor search algorithms and/or index types to choose from.
 The most commonly one used today is HNSW, but a different indexing algorithm may work better for your particular application, depending on the total number of embeddings you have in addition to the length of each individual vector.
 - The two primary distance metrics used today are L2/Euclidean distance and cosine distance.
 These two metrics, when used on normalized embeddings, are functionally equivalent.

 Thanks for joining us for this tutorial!
 Vector search is a core part of Milvus, aand it will continue to be  In future tutorials, we'll be doing some deeper dives into the most commonly used ANNS algorithms - HNSW and ScaNN.